Our 4 Phase Plan To Get You Trading The Emini Futures Like A Pro – 100% Mechanical!

-The Momentum Target System is active from 5 minutes after normal market open (cash open) each day and runs up to 1-2 hours before market close.
+The Momentum Target System becomes active shortly after normal market open (cash open) each day and runs up to the market close.
+You will typically see 1-2 Alerts per day, and the system will generate 2 Dynamic Price Targets per Alert.

 Basic Overview Of The Momentum Target System

-The Momentum Target System attempts to follow the general intraday market momentum and keys off the first 5 minute range of the day as its balance point.
-The system will only issue long trade alerts ABOVE the first 5 minute range and only issue Short trade alerts BELOW the first 5 minute range.
-(Note: The first 5 minute range high and low will be displayed in the center section of the Alert Software on the ES-M tab where you would normally see the Dynamic Trigger Range.
-These numbers will remain static through the day.)
+The Momentum Target System attempts to follow the primary intra-day market momentum and keys off the System Opening Range of the day as its balance point.
+The system will only issue long trade alerts ABOVE the High of the opening range and only issue Short trade alerts BELOW the opening range.
+(Note: The System Opening Range high and low will be displayed in the center section of the Alert Software on the ES-M tab as the Dynamic Trigger Range.
+(These Numbers Remain Fixed for the Momentum System for the remainder of the session.)

 Basic Components Of The Momentum Target System

-As mentioned above, the Momentum Target System keys off of the first 5 minute opening range as its main reference point for the session.
+As mentioned above, the Momentum Target System keys off of the System Opening Range as its main reference point for the session.
 We will always see strongly trending markets to the upside break out of this initial range and move higher and higher away from it.
 Vice-versa, we will always see strongly trending markets to the downside break down out of this initial range and move lower away from it.
 Dull trendless markets may cris-cross back and forth around this initial range to varying degrees.

 2.)
 Trade Setup Alert

-When price is trading outside the Initial Morning 5 Minute Range the system may issue a LONG – Trade Price Barrier Alert when ABOVE or SHORT – Trade Price Barrier Alert when BELOW.
+When price is trading outside the System Opening Range the system may issue a LONG – Trade Price Barrier Alert when ABOVE or SHORT – Trade Price Barrier Alert when BELOW.
 The Trade Price Barrier gives you a trigger line to work with in confirming your final entry.
 You will typically have 1 minute to confirm entries after a Trade Price Barrier Alert goes out.
-(Note: Just above the Alert you will see a time stamp for when the alert was received).
+(Note: Just above the Alert in the desktop software you will see a time stamp for when the alert was received as well as a System Trade Entry Confirmation come through in the system notes section below).

 3.)
 Initial Protective Stop